skeller01/wedding-website/documentation/requirements/use-case-requirements.md

 ## Ordered Refresh - 2026-06-20

 This refresh follows the updated context and use case model in `documentation/requirements/current-state-design.md`.
-It treats the site as a static GitHub Pages wedding information site with no active RSVP, address, message, email form, PHP endpoint, or database behavior.
+It treats the site as a static GitHub Pages wedding archive / memory site with no active RSVP, address, message, email form, PHP endpoint, upload flow, or database behavior.

 ### Source Inputs
 - `documentation/requirements/current-state-design.md` ordered systems refresh.